Cyber-attack TTP analysis for EPES systems: Background

 \subsection{Cyber-attack space}

-An attack scenario in EPES systems consists of two distinct phases that are illustrated in Fig. \ref{fig:phases}.
+An attack scenario in EPES systems consists of two distinct phases that are illustrated in Figure \ref{fig:phases}.
 The first one concerns the intrusion preparation and the second one the attack development as well as its execution on the EPES environment.
-Specifically, the first step has the purpose of eavesdropping information about the system, learning its behaviour (Reconnaissance in Fig. \ref{fig:phases}) and developing methods to evade internal perimeter protections or security mechanisms, in order to gain access to the production environment (Delivery in Fig. \ref{fig:phases}).
-This usually involves leveraging potential inefficiencies as entry points to the EPES system (Exploitation in Fig. \ref{fig:phases}) as well as communication to external servers to inform them of the victim, but also to be able to download attack data (C2 Communication in Fig. \ref{fig:phases}).
+Specifically, the first step has the purpose of eavesdropping information about the system, learning its behavior (Reconnaissance in Figure \ref{fig:phases}) and developing methods to evade internal perimeter protections or security mechanisms, in order to gain access to the production environment (\textit{Delivery} in Figure \ref{fig:phases}).
+This usually involves leveraging potential inefficiencies as entry points to the EPES system (\textit{Exploitation} in Figure \ref{fig:phases}) as well as communication to external servers to inform them of the victim, but also to be able to download attack data (Command and Control or \textit{C2 Communication} in Figure \ref{fig:phases}).
 As an example an adversary can penetrate the enterprise network, eavesdrop EPES connections and use potential inefficiencies as entry points to the EPES system.
 Inefficiencies are often exposed by the architectural complexity.
-On the other hand, phase 2 seeks to cause interruption of the EPES system's normal operation.
+On the other hand, Phase 2 seeks to cause interruption of the EPES system's normal operation.
 As each EPES system has its own proprietary devices, communication protocols and commands for controlling the system operation, an adversary requires this phase to cause a meaningful and reliable impact on the industrial process.
-Such impact is caused by developing the attack (Attack Development \& Tuning in Fig. \ref{fig:phases}) and validating it on similar or identically configured systems (Validation in Fig. \ref{fig:phases}).
+Such impact is caused by developing the attack (\textit{Attack Development \& Tuning} in Figure \ref{fig:phases}) and validating it on similar or identically configured systems (\textit{Validation} in Figure \ref{fig:phases}).
 This is usually a long-lasting period and during its course the adversary maintains access to the system.
-When the attack is fully developed and validated, it still has to be executed on the industrial process (Execution in Fig. \ref{fig:phases}).
+When the attack is fully developed and validated, it still has to be executed on the industrial process (\textit{Execution} in Figure \ref{fig:phases}).
 Upon successful execution, the adversary will achieve its initial goals.